 The chase culminates in a standoff in front of the Teatro Adolfo Mejía (also known as the Teatro Heredia).
 The elder Smith succeeds in getting away after a fight in the middle of the street.

 There’s also a lovely shot of the the Castillo San Felipe overlooking the historic city center.

 *See also: 10 Interesting Facts about Cartagena’s Walls

-Besides their encounter and motorcycle chase, it’s not clear how much time Smith and his clone spend in Cartagena.
-Regardless, the film is a great chance for the city to show itself off and get some much deserved international attention.
+The film then moves on to other pastures for its final act.
+Still, the film was a great chance for the city to show itself off and get some much deserved international attention.

 *See also: A Primer on Cartagena’s History